 - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
 See "Connecting Audio" on page 18 for details. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
 Also check that the signal cables have been connected correctly.

 Operation

 Starting up the projector

-- 1. Plug the power cord into the projector and into a wall socket.
-Turn on the wall socket switch (where fitted). - Please use the original accessories (e.g. power cable) only with the device to avoid possible dangers such as electric shock and fire.
+Plug the power cord into the projector and into a wall socket.
+Turn on the wall socket switch (where fitted).